robrua/easy-bert/README.md

 ```

 ### Pre-Generated Maven Central Models
 Various TensorFlow Hub BERT models are available in easy-bert format on [Maven Central](https://search.maven.org/search?q=g:com.robrua.nlp.models).
-The use one in your project, add the following to your `pom.xml`, substituting one of the Artifact IDs listed below in place of `ARTIFACT-ID` in the `artifactId`:
+To use one in your project, add the following to your `pom.xml`, substituting one of the Artifact IDs listed below in place of `ARTIFACT-ID` in the `artifactId`:

 ```xml
 <dependencies>